Your child’s prescription seems to get worse all the time. It’s more than an inconvenience. It’s a serious risk to your child’s vision.

 There are three main treatments that are used for effective Myopia Control.
 These are:

-- Orthokeratology (Ortho-k), also known as GVSS (Gentle Vision Shaping System) and CRT
+- Orthokeratology (Ortho-k), also known as GVSS (Gentle Vision Shaping System)

 Each treatment option has its advantages and disadvantages.
 After we assess your child’s myopia, we will talk through all the options and develop a treatment plan that works best for your family.